zqwei/explore-imaging-data/README.md

 |:---:|:---:|

 We calculate correlation coefficients between neural activities and swim patterns and plot them in a whole-brain map.
 You can see the correlation is different from cell to cell.
-Some are strongly correlated/anti-correlated to swim pattern, while others are moderately correlated/anti-correlated.
+Some are strongly correlated/anti-correlated to swim pattern, while others are moderately so.

 <img src="./pics/motor_correlation.png" width="480">